Langenburg is an active and vibrant community located along Yellowhead Highway No. 16 and just 10 min from the Manitoba border.

-The Town of Langenburg has deep and interesting history.
-The district was first surveyed by the federal government in 1880 and just in 1959 it was incorporated as a town.
-Around 1886 train station was named "Langenburg" after Langenburg city in Germany, which prince, Hohenlohe-Langenburg, visited western Canada and recommended this area for a German settlement.
-Recently, our town and "Langenburg" city in Germany, had chance to meet each other!
+The Town of Langenburg has a deep and interesting history.
+The district was first surveyed by the federal government in 1880 and in 1959 it was incorporated as a town.
+Around 1886 the train station was named "Langenburg" after the Langenburg city in Germany, which the prince, Hohenlohe-Langenburg, visited western Canada and recommended this area for a German settlement.

 Langenburg is known for its: